-A Luxembourg resident, as well as a non-resident who has a permanent establishment or a permanent representative in Luxembourg to which the Shares are attributable, are subject to Luxembourg net worth tax on such Shares, except if the investor is (i) a resident or nonresident individual taxpayer, (ii) an UCI governed by the Law of 2010, (iii) a securitization company governed by the amended law of 22 March 2004 on securitisation, (iv) a company governed by the amended law of 15 June 2004 on venture capital vehicles, (v) a professional pension institution governed by the amended law dated 13 July 2005, (vi) a specialised investment fund governed by the amended law of 13 February 2007 or (vii) a family wealth management company governed by the law of 11 May 2007.
+A Luxembourg resident, as well as a non-resident who has a permanent establishment or a permanent representative in Luxembourg to which the Shares are attributable, are subject to Luxembourg net worth tax on such Shares, except if the investor is (i) a resident or non-resident individual taxpayer, (ii) an UCI governed by the Law of 2010, (iii) a securitization company governed by the amended law of 22 March 2004 on securitisation, (iv) a company governed by the amended law of 15 June 2004 on venture capital vehicles, (v) a professional pension institution governed by the amended law of 13 February 2007, (vi) a specialised investment fund governed by the amended law of 11 May 2007.
+However, (i) a securitization company governed by the amended law of 22 March 2004 on securitization, (ii) a company governed by the amended law of 15 June 2004 on securitization, (ii) a company governed by the amended law of 15 June 2004 on securitization, (ii) a resident management company governed by the law of 11 May 2007.
 However, (i) a securitization company governed by the amended law of 22 March 2004 on securitization, (ii) a company governed by the amended law of 15 June 2004 on venture capital vehicles and (iii) a professional pension institution governed by the amended law dated 13 July 2005 remain subject to the minimum net worth tax in Luxembourg.